-Any activities that involves interactions with minors on University property, or University-sponsored activities held at off-campus locations, must be registered with the University.
+Any activities that involve interactions with minors on University property, or University-sponsored activities held at off-campus locations, must be registered with the University.

-The registration requirement includes any organized event or activity that includes participants who are minors offered by any academic or administrative unit of the University or recognized student organization whether on University-owned property, using University owned or managed facilities, or under the exclusive authority and direction of the University in other locations.
-This also include events or activities offered online, or by non-University organizations using campus facilities.
+The registration requirement includes any organized event, program, or activity that includes participants who are minors offered by any academic or administrative unit of the University or recognized student organization whether on University-owned property, using University owned or managed facilities, or under the exclusive authority and direction of the University in other locations.
+This also include events or activities offered online, or by non-University organizations (third-party/external organizations) using campus facilities.

 We use the word “program” when referring to any type of events, activities, or programs involving minors.
 Programs include, but are not limited to:

-- Academic programs or camps (both credit and noncredit)
+- Academic programs, coursework, or camps (both credit and noncredit)

 - Athletic camps or clinics